Who can compete with quantum computers? Lecture notes on quantum inspired tensor networks computational techniques: Foreword

 \item An introduction to quantum computing and its link with tensor networks. \end{itemize} On the other hand, we do not discuss: \begin{itemize} \item More advanced tensor networks such as PEPS, PEPO, MERA, or tree tensor networks. \item Any work involving fermions and bosons.
 The two examples shown involve only qubits and spins. \item Usage of symmetries; advanced time-evolution techniques such as TDVP; and many other tensor network techniques such as belief propagation, iDMRG, etc. \end{itemize}

 Readers who want to proceed to more advanced topics will find some pointers on this website: https://tensornetwork.org.
+This website contains a lot of resources on the topic, including a list of tensor network libraries.
 See also the https://tensor4all.org website for the aspects related to TCI.
-The lecture themselves have been recorded and the video can be found at this address: {{(will be updated when the link is available)}}.
+The lectures themselves were recorded, and the videos can be found at this address: {{ https://www.youtube.com/@Quantuminspiredalgorithms}}.
+In the hands-on sessions, most students have used Python together with the NumPy library, but other programming languages, such as Julia, are equally valid choices.
+While implementing the algorithms described below from scratch is very useful for pedagogical purposes, multiple implementations already exist and can be used once one understands how they work.
+A popular choice is the ITensor library \cite{fishman2022}.